woxblom/DragListView/README.md

-# DragItemRecyclerView
+# DragListView
-DragItemRecyclerView can be used when you want to be able to re-order items in a list or grid.
+DragListView can be used when you want to be able to re-order items in a list, grid or a board.

 Youtube demo video<br>
 [![Android drag and drop RecyclerView](http://img.youtube.com/vi/9clvbTW4ATw/0.jpg)](http://www.youtube.com/watch?v=9clvbTW4ATw)